Archduchess Maria Anna of Austria (born 1882): Early life

 Maria Anna was the second child and daughter of Archduke Friedrich, Duke of Teschen and his wife Princess Isabella of Croÿ.

 Marriage and issue

-Maria Anna married Prince Elias of Bourbon-Parma, the eldest son of Robert I, Duke of Parma, and his first wife, Princess Maria Pia of Bourbon-Two Sicilies, on 25 May 1903 in Vienna.
+Maria Anna married Prince Elias of Bourbon-Parma, the youngest son of Robert I, Duke of Parma, and his first wife, Princess Maria Pia of Bourbon-Two Sicilies, on 25 May 1903 in Vienna.

-Elias gave Maria Anne an engagement ring with a oval ruby surrounded by diamonds.
+Elias gave Maria Anna an engagement ring with an oval ruby surrounded by diamonds.
 Following her marriage, Maria Anna amassed a significant collection of jewellery, both as wedding gifts and through later gifts and inheritances.
-She produced an inventory of these jewels in 1932.
+Emperor Franz Josef gave her a diamond tiara made by Kochert, the royal jewelers in Vienna.
+Maria Anna produced an inventory of these jewels in 1932.
 The collection was auctioned by Sotheby's in November 2018.

 Maria Anna and Elias had eight children: